microsoft/nni/src/sdk/pynni/nni/README.md

 Gridsearch performs an exhaustive searching through a manually specified subset of the hyperparameter space defined in the searchspace file

+Note that the only acceptable types of search space are 'quniform', 'qloguniform' and 'choice':

+* Type 'choice' will select one of the options.
+Note that it can also be nested.
+* Type 'quniform' will receive three values [low, high, q], where [low, high] specifies a range and 'q' specifies the number of values that will be sampled evenly.
+It will be sampled in a way that the first sampled value is 'low', and each of the following values is (high-low)/q larger that the value in front of it.
+* Type 'qloguniform' behaves like 'quniform' except that it will first change the range to [log10(low), log10(high)] and sample and then change the sampled value back.

  ## 2. How to use the tuner algorithm in NNI?

 User only need to do one thing: choose a Tuner```config.yaml```.